boboppie/ORFLine/doc/Pipeline.md

 fgrep -w transcript /Users/huf/ref/GENCODE/mouse/M8/annotation/CHR/protein_coding/protein_coding.filtered.noSelenocysteine.gtf | sed 's/[";]//g;' | awk '{OFS="\t"; print $1, $4-1,$5,$12,0,$7,$18,$14,$10}' >/Users/huf/ref/GENCODE/mouse/M8/annotation/CHR/protein_coding/protein_coding.filtered.noSelenocysteine.transcript.bed # REF http://onetipperday.sterding.com/2012/08/convert-bed-to-gtf.html

-python ~/code/github/ORF-RATER/prune_transcripts.py --inbed /Users/huf/ref/GENCODE/mouse/M8/annotation/CHR/protein_coding/protein_coding.filtered.noSelenocysteine.transcript.bed --outbed /Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/ORF-RATER/transcripts.bed --summarytable /Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/ORF-RATER/summary.txt --minlen 28 --maxlen 30 -vv -p 2 -f --keeptempfiles ~/ref/GENCODE/mouse/M8/fasta/genome/CHR/GRCm38.CHR.genome.fa /Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/tophat/transcriptome/accepted_hits.q10.bam >/Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/ORF-RATER/log/run-$(date +%s).log
+python ~/code/github/ORF-RATER/prune_transcripts.py --inbed /Users/huf/ref/GENCODE/mouse/M8/annotation/CHR/protein_coding/protein_coding.filtered.noSelenocysteine.transcript.bed --outbed /Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/ORF-RATER/transcripts.bed --summarytable /Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/ORF-RATER/summary.txt --minlen 28 --maxlen 30 -vv -p 2 -f --keeptempfiles ~/ref/GENCODE/mouse/M8/fasta/genome/CHR/GRCm38.CHR.genome.fa /Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/hisat2/transcriptome_q4.sorted.bam >/Users/huf/out/orf-discovery/BMDM/ribo-seq/manuel/LPS/ORF-RATER/log/run-$(date +%s).log

+Upstream open reading frames (uORFs) are prevalent in the human transcriptome and may negatively regulate the abundance of canonically encoding proteins through the promotion of mRNA decay and competitive expression, among other mechanisms. uORFs are conserved across species and have been annotated to genes with diverse biological functions, including but not limited to oncogenes, cell cycle control and differentiation, and stress response.
+As such, the aberrant expression of certain uORFs has been implicated in the development and progression of various diseases.
+Therefore, the positive identification and validation of uORFs as translational products is critical for understanding their role in complex biological processes and disease etiology.
+Where mRNA-Seq has been used to approximate the transcriptomic content of a cell, or group of cells, the recently developed method of sequencing ribosome-protected fragments aims to profile the translational landscape of a sample.
+In concert, various algorithms have been developed to differentiate coding transcripts from non-coding transcripts based on the alignment of ribosome-protected fragments to a reference transcriptome.
+We have developed a classification algorithm based on the magnitude of coherence between the aligned ribosome profiling reads and tri-nucleotide periodic signal inherent to protein-coding sequences.